dmhenaopa/simple_shell/README.md

 # Manual Page

-_If you want to see more information about the super simple shell you can open the manual page with the next command._
+_If you want to see more information about the simple shell you can open the manual page with the next command._

 ```
 man ./man_1_simple_shell